 Throughout Rome when you go to pay cash in independent bars and shops you will hear “Ha spicci?” (ah SPEE-chee? – Have you got any loose change?) and if not you’ll often hear “non ho il resto” (I don’t have change), and sometimes even see the waiter or shopkeeper dive into their own wallet to try to break a €10 or a €20 bill, or run over the street to the local bar to see if they can break it down.

-It’s not just small stores that do this: a few years ago waiting at the cash register in a branch of the supermarket chain Lidl the clerk ran up my goods to the value of €12.
+It’s not just small stores that do this: a few years ago waiting at the cash register in a branch of the international supermarket chain Lidl in north Rome, the clerk ran up my goods to the value of €12.
 I handed over a €20.
 “Non ha spicci?” asked the clerk irritably.